 Read this page on beer hydrometer readings if you plan to use glass bottles.

-So, that is how apple cider is made.
+That is how apple cider is made.
 It is simple, not so?
 And very delicious, inexpensive and you can be assured no noxious chemicals have been added.
-I avoid all food with preservatives, flavour enhancers, and so on.
+Avoiding all food with preservatives and flavour-enhancers is our goal.

-I confess to being a restless spirit always wanting to be creative, let go of old certainties and perhaps discover something sublime and new.
-If anything my apple cider lacks it's that sense of sharpness that we love in a good wine.
+I confess to being a restless spirit always wanting to be creative, let go of old certainties and perhaps discover something sublime; and new to me in any event.
+If anything my apple cider lacks it is that sense of sharpness that we love in a good wine; I need to experiment more.

 It may not be achievable in a drink that you make and consume within a few days.

-For the future I am going to try adding a little lemon or lime.
+For the future I am going to try adding a little lemon or lime; or some black tea as an astringent.

 A huge stride forward in the making of jams and jellies was the good wife's discovery how much a little lemon juice, giving a slight tartness, adds to the gastronomic delight.